A Networked Multi-Agent System for Mobile Wireless Infrastructure on Demand: Implementation and Experimental Platform

 Each UAV agent is assigned a unique IP address within the communication network.
 The high-level communication among UAVs in the swarm is achieved via IP over an ad-hoc wireless network, which is composed of links between Intel AX200 transceiver cards.
 These cards are mounted on each onboard computer motherboard, and implement the IEEE 802.11ax wireless standard, radiating power through a pair of dual-band $2.4 - 5.0$~GHz patch Molex 6E antennas.
 The AX200 cards are configured in IBBS ad-hoc mode operating at $2.4$~GHz, which enables a decentralized network as the one described in Section \ref{sec:problem_formulation}.

-The optimal routing strategy obtained by solving \eqref{eq:maxs} is implemented by subsequent modification of the routing tables in the Ubuntu 18.04 (Bionic Beaver) operating system running onboard the NUC.
+The solution of the robust routing network planner is a probabilistic choice of route.
+In effect, it indicates the probability with which an agent should use a specific communication link.
+Equivalently, this is the fraction of time that a link should be used between planning loops.
+Effectively, the optimal routing strategy obtained by solving \eqref{eq:maxs} is implemented by subsequent modification of the routing tables in the Ubuntu 18.04 (Bionic Beaver) operating system running onboard the NUC.
+These routing table modifications are effected by the \texttt{ip}, \texttt{ifconfig} and \texttt{route} commands available in the standard set of network tools available in unix-based kernels.
 An optimal fraction $\alpha_{ij}^k \leq 1$ resulting from solving the optimization procedure is effected in practice by a sequence of probabilistic updates.
 Specifically, every half a second a Bernoulli variable with probability $\alpha_{ij}^k$ is flipped for each $i,\ j$, and $k$, and if the result is positive the IP of agent $j$ is set as an entry of the routing table of agent $i$.

 A key step towards a decentralized multi-agent implementation is to have ROS running in multi-master mode.
 Setting up this mode also prevents ROS from flooding the wireless network by keeping the ROS topics communicated among agents to a minimum.
 With each UAV implementing a ROS master, only the topics that report positions and routing fractions are shared among UAVs.
 The complementary ones needed for each master to run are communicated to the internal localhost IP and do not reach the wireless network, leaving more room for user data.
+This is an issue of practical nature in the ROS framework.
+In the future, building a MID system on top of the ROS2 framework, with its Data Distribution Service implementation, would resolve this issue.

 Although in our current configuration, both the network planner and connectivity planner run on a designated UAV, and their outputs are broadcast to the other agents via Wi-Fi, all UAVs are built with the same computational capabilities, so that they could run local versions of these planners, which would produce the same outputs, but in a decentralized manner.
 In both cases, for these mechanisms to work, agents need to be in a common reference system, this is a practical issue that is addressed in Appendix \ref{sec:appendixCommonReference}.